ayazuddin007/Kubernetes-Mumshad/Installation/Kubenetes_Minikube_Installation.md

 Get the URL of the exposed Service to view the Service details:
 -----------------------------------------------------------------
 	minikube service hello-minikube --url

-It will show in output:
+It will show in output

 	http://172.31.10.73:31052

 To Access Within the Minikube

 	http://<Minikube Private IP>:<Port>
 	http://172.31.10.73:31052

 To Access Outside of Minikube(On Browser)

 	http://<Minikube Public IP>:<Port>
 	http://65.1.248.140:31052

 Delete the hello-minikube Service
 -------------------------------------
 	kubectl delete services hello-minikube

-It will show in output:
+It will show in output

 	service "hello-minikube" deleted

 Delete the hello-minikube Deployment
 ---------------------------------------
 	kubectl delete deployment hello-minikube

-It will show in output:
+It will show in output

 	deployment.apps "hello-minikube" deleted

 Stop the local Minikube cluster